 Adding to their growing collection of gaming restaurant venues in Atlanta, Justin Amick and William Stallworth plan to open Painted Park in the former Brasserie and Neighborhood Cafe at Parish space on North Highland Avenue.
 Along with serving food and drinks, the pair will expand the outdoor space flanking the Eastside Beltline trail for lawn games.

-A second location of Sandy Springs gaming restaurant and bar Battle and Brew opens in 2023 at the Battery Atlanta in Cobb County.
+A second location of Sandy Springs gaming restaurant and bar Battle and Brew is opening at the Battery Atlanta in Cobb County.
 Located next door to mini food hall Ph’east, this location features a full bar and restaurant serving pub food, televisions playing Sci-Fi movies, and PC computers and gaming consoles, including Nintendo, PlayStation, and Xbox.
 Battle and Brew joins three other gaming entertainment spots at the Battery: Punch Bowl Social, Sports and Social, and golf bar and restaurant Good Games.

-Chicago-based indoor mini golf bar and restaurant Puttshack opens its second Atlanta location in 2023 at the High Street development in Dunwoody.
+Chicago-based indoor mini golf bar and restaurant Puttshack is opening a second metro Atlanta location at the High Street development in Dunwoody.
 Like the Interlock location on Howell Mill Road, Puttshack in Dunwoody features indoor mini golf courses using Trackaball scoring and interactive gaming technology, as well as a full bar and restaurant serving pub fare.